Winnipeg Blue Bombers: O'Shea and the end of the drought

 Members of the Blue Bombers with the Grey Cup during their championship parade in 2019.

 After being named the acting CEO in August 2013 Wade Miller was announced as the CEO and president of the club on November 12, 2013.
 The shake-up of the top brass in 2013 also led to Kyle Walters having to take over the acting GM duties, which were made officially his on November 26, when he was named the general manager.

 Mike O'Shea was hired by the Winnipeg Blue Bombers on December 4, 2013, to become the team's 30th head coach.
 O'Shea helped the team return to the playoffs when he made the switch to Matt Nichols as the starting quarterback.
 The team still failed to advance to a Grey Cup despite the rise in success.
 During the 2019 season, an injury to Matt Nichols and a suspension to Andrew Harris seemed to end their season.
 The Bombers traded for Zach Collaros right before the trade deadline, who joined his third team for the year.
 Collaros formed a quarterback pairing with Chris Streveler.
 The two quarterbacks' play, behind the dominant performance of the defence saw the team win their 11th championship at the 107th Grey Cup, breaking a 28-year drought.
 Hometown player Harris became the first player ever to win the Grey Cup MVP and Grey Cup Most Valuable Canadian.

 After the CFL cancelled its 2020 season, the league returned in 2021, and the Bombers finished atop the West with an 11–3 record, claiming their first first-place West Division finish since 1972.
 The team outlasted their arch-rival Saskatchewan Roughriders in the West Final 21–17, setting up a rematch of the 2019 Grey Cup game against the Hamilton Tiger-Cats.
 The Bombers won the 2021 Grey Cup in overtime 33–25, the first back-to-back Grey Cup champions since the Montreal Alouettes won the 97th and 98th Grey Cup, and the first West Division team to win them since the Edmonton Eskimos' 1978–1982 run of five straight.
 In 2022, the team finished atop the West again with a 15–3 record, reaching the Grey Cup Final for the third straight season, but the team's hopes of a three-peat were dashed on a last-minute blocked field goal at the hands of the Toronto Argonauts, 24–23.
 They reached the Grey Cup yet again in 2023, winning the West Division with a 14–4 record, but this time, they were upset by the Alouettes courtesy of a touchdown with 13 seconds left in the game to make it 28–24.
+In 2024, the Bombers completed their run of 5 consecutive West Division titles before losing in the 111th Grey Cup to the Toronto Argonauts.